phoenixframework/phoenix_live_dashboard/README.md

 Alternatively, run `iex -S mix dev` if you also want a shell.

 Assets are minimized by default.
-If you'd like to skip assets optimization and run webpack in development mode you can do it using the `NODE_ENV` enviroment variable:
+If you'd like to skip assets optimization and run webpack in development mode you can do it using the `NODE_ENV` environment variable:

     $ NODE_ENV=development mix dev